Hong-Bo/Road-to-TensorRT/README.md

 export LD_LIBRARY_PATH="/usr/local/cuda-9.0/lib64:$LD_LIBRARY_PATH"
 export PATH="/usr/local/cuda-9.0/bin:$PATH"
 ```
-3. Though PyCUDA can be installed by `pip`, but you have to export set the
+3. Though PyCUDA can be installed by `pip`, but you have to set the
 correct environment variable in the first place in order to ensure the path of
 CUDA available for sudo.
 Otherwise, you will run into a problem like this
 ```